nuvolaris/nuvolaris/README.md

 Once you have the right cluster and the image properly published, you can test the operator with the following targets:

-- `t:build-and-load`: build and load the operator in the cluster
+- `build-and-load`: build and load the operator in the cluster
-- `t:operator`: deploys the operator in the current cluster.
+- `operator`: deploys the operator in the current cluster.
-- `t:instance`: deploy an instance of the configuration to build an actual cluster.
+- `instance`: deploy an instance of the configuration to build an actual cluster.
-- `t:config`: once it is deployed, extracts the current configuration to use `wsk`
+- `config`: once it is deployed, extracts the current configuration to use `wsk`
-- `t:hello`: runs a simple hello world test
+- `hello`: runs a simple hello world test
+- `ping`: runs a ping test of redis
-- `t:destroy`: destroy the current deployment
+- `destroy`: destroy the current deployment

 # Creating a new cluster